 In 1703, Archbishop Sharp of York put a plan to the Queen under which the first fruits and tenths, taxes which the Crown had received from all benefices since the time of Henry VIII, would be used to augment poorer livings.
 A number of Queen Anne's Bounty Acts were passed between that date of 1703 up until 1870 in order to establish the Bounty on a better footing and to facilitate the augmentations that it would provide.
 The Bounty succeeded to a very considerable extent in alleviating clerical poverty and ensuring the availability of clergy to attend to the cure of souls in every parish across the land.
 The Bounty formally ceased to exist in 1947 when it and the Ecclesiastical Commissioners were merged into the then new Church Commissioners.
-All functions, rights and privileges of the Bounty now vest in the Commissioners who therefore continue that work for which Queen Anne's Bounty that remains on the statute book.
+All functions, rights and privileges of the Bounty now vest in the Commissioners who therefore continue that work for which Queen Anne's Bounty was established.
+The Act of 1714 is the last of the Acts relating to Queen Anne's Bounty that remains on the statute book.
 Although it seems a little bit of a sad thing, therefore, to be repealing it, nonetheless, it has no continuing function.
 The provisions of that, together with the other statutes and instruments included in the provisions of this Measure, have become obsolete.